nirmalkrishnav/blog/posts/shuffle_array.md

 cover_image: '/images/posts/pbd.png'
 ---

-## I learnt to shuffle an array and an important lesson.
 😏All these years I have faced the constant problem of sorting an array of int, strings, by property value.

 😳I have never thought how can I shuffle this sorted array (even unsorted array).